-Our patient- and family-centered approach to caring for children is paramount at Children’s Hospital.
+Our patient- and family-centered approach to caring for children is paramount at Monroe Carell Jr. Children’s Hospital at Vanderbilt.
 When you’re in our facility, you’ll hear the administrators, doctors and staff refer to this philosophy of care.
-We take this commitment very seriously and enlist the help of a group of patients known as the Family Advisory Council to make sure we continually make decisions with patients and their families as the focus.
+We take this commitment very seriously and enlist the help of a group of parents known as the Family Advisory Council to make sure we continually make decisions with patients and their families as the focus.

 The Council includes parents and hospital staff who:

 - Partner with the healthcare teams to promote the core concepts of Patient- and Family-Centered Care

 - Collaborate with the healthcare teams to improve the quality of care

 - Offer input in planning programs and policies

 - Contribute to the education families, students, staff and medical providers

 Families with children who experience Monroe Carell or our clinics are often experts when it comes to health care matters.

 Joining the Family Advisory Council is one way to work with us to improve the quality of care and services for all children and their families.
 The Council provides families with opportunities to make a significant impact.
 Council Members play an important role in making recommendations and contributing to improvement initiatives.
 More information is available in our charter document (linked below).